An executive take on delivering business value with employee experience data

 I want to understand more about your day-to-day pain points.
 The goal is to see if I can help solve them as a manager.
 I’d love it if you took some time to give us feedback on how I can help improve your experience at work.

-We’ll be using Officevibe, a feedback platform that ensures that everyone’s feedback is completely anonymous so you can feel free to share whatever is on your mind.
+We'll be using Officevibe, an employee feedback platform that ensures that everyone's feedback is completely anonymous so you can feel free to share whatever is on your mind.

 Thanks!